- The Crypto Fire

 Censorship Resistance in DeFi

 Censorship resistance ensures that no government, institution, or third party can block transactions on a decentralized network.
-This principle underpins DeFi’s ability to empower users.
+That resilience is a feature, not a bug.
+At the same time, policymakers worry about illicit finance and consumer risks; expect rules to keep evolving as DeFi platforms scale.

 Real-World Example: